-LG: Optimus devices not getting Gingerbread because it requires 1GHz chip [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+LG: Optimus devices not getting Gingerbread because it requires 1GHz chip [UPDATED]Alex Wagner - Editorial Director of News and Content

 Excitement surrounding Android was at an all-time high yesterday when Google finally unveiled Android 2.3, and now everyone wants to know when their particular handset will be upgraded to the latest tasty treat.
 Things aren't looking good for users of LG's Optimus devices, though, as the company has said that they won't get bumped up to Gingerbread.
 As you can see above, our friend Alberto over at DroidDog asked LG when his Optimus S would be upgraded to Android 2.3 and was told that the Optimus line of handsets won't get the update since they run 600MHz processors and Gingerbread "require[s] a 1GHz processor."